- Our Approach

 - A completed application file, including an interview.

 NOTE: An applicant who does not meet all of the requirements for full admission may be admitted conditionally to the MA degree program.
-Students with a GPA between 3.0 and 2.6 and/or who do not have all 9 semester (12 quarter) psychology credits, will be considered for conditional admission.
-Conditional status will also be considered for students with a GPA between 2.6 and 2.3, whose undergraduate major GPA was 3.0 or better.
+Students with a GPA between 3.0 and 2.6 and/or who do not have 3 psychology/social science credits, will be considered for conditional admission.

 Students admitted on conditional status must meet with their Advisor and develop and follow a plan to support their success during the first semester of enrollment.
 These students must receive a GPA of 3.0 or better in the first 2 courses taken at Adler Graduate School.
 All courses must be completed in the time period required by the instructor.
 Upon completion, the student’s file will be reviewed by the Admissions Committee, at which time the applicant will be considered for Full Admission.
 In the event that the required GPA is not achieved in the first two courses, conditional status will be ended, and acceptance will be denied.

 Individuals not looking to pursue a degree or certificate may take a maximum of 12 credits as a non-degree seeking student as long as they meet the minimum requirements for admission.
 Persons interested in registering as non-degree seeking must complete the online application and pay a non-refundable enrollment fee prior to registering for courses.
 Applicants who later seek admission to a degree or certificate program must complete an application and meet the requirements for that program.

 Non-degree seeking students must meet all course prerequisites and other requirements for courses taken.
 Courses taken for credit will apply toward completion of program requirements for non-degree seeking students who are fully admitted at a later date.